 EXISTING

-Zone LCD
+Zone LCD (Prior R-S)

-Prior: R-S

 Use Residential

-Lot size 7,205 square feet
+Lot size 9,543 sq. ft.

-Gross Acreage 0.16
+Gross Acreage 0.21

 Lot 1

 Number of Dwelling Units 1

-- 3. Location: The subject property is in the Legacy Comprehensive Design (LCD) Zone, previously the Residential Suburban Development (R-S) Zone, in the larger development known as Beech Tree East Village, which is on the west side of Sissinghurst Place, approximately 155 feet from its intersection with Beech Tree Parkway.
-More specifically, the subject property is located at 2807 Sissinghurst Place, Upper Marlboro, Maryland, within Planning Area 79 and Council District 6. - 4.
+- 3. Location: The subject property is located in the Legacy Comprehensive Design (LCD) Zone, previously the Residential Suburban Development (R-S) Zone.
+The site is located within the larger development known as Beech Tree East Village.
+It is on the north side of Symondsbury Way, approximately 480 feet from its intersection with Galeshead Drive.
+More specifically, the subject property is located at 15432 Symondsbury Way, Upper Marlboro, Maryland, within Planning Area 79 and Council District 6. - 4.
 Surrounding Uses: The subject property is surrounded by similar single-family detached homes within the LCD Zone, and was previously zoned R-S. - 5.
 Previous Approvals: The subject site was developed as part of the Beech Tree East Village Subdivision, Section 6.
-On March 2, 1989, the Planning Board approved Zoning Map Amendment A-9763-C (PGCPB Resolution No. 89-107) to rezone the property from Residential Agriculture to R-S.
+On March 2, 1989, the Prince George's County Planning Board approved Zoning Map Amendment (Basic Plan) A-9763-C (PGCPB Resolution No. 89-107), to rezone the property from Residential-Agriculture (R-A) to R-S.

-On October 9, 1989, the zoning map amendment was approved by the Prince George's County District Council.
+On October 9, 1989, Basic Plan A-9763-C) was approved by the Prince George's County District Council.

-Comprehensive Design Plan CDP-9706 was approved by the Planning Board on February 26, 1998 (PGCPB Resolution No. 98-50), and approved by the District Council on July 14, 1998, for approval of a golf course community with 2,400 dwelling units.
+Comprehensive Design Plan CDP-9706 was reviewed by the Planning Board on February 26, 1998 (PGCPB Resolution No. 98-50), and approved by the District Council on July 14, 1998, for develoment of a golf course community with 2,400 dwelling units.

-Preliminary Plan of Subdivision 4-00010 was approved on October 14, 1999.
+Preliminary Plan of Subdivision 4-00010, for the Beech Tree East Village, was approved on October 14, 1999.

-On February 25, 2008, the Planning Board approved SDP-0614 for 10 single-family semi-detached villa units, and 1 single-family detached unit.
+On June 10, 2002, the Planning Board approved SDP-0111, for construction of single-family homes and a golf course.

-A Planning Director Amendment SDP-0614-01 was approved on December 28, 2009, to revise the footprints allowing single-family detached units.
+A Planning Director Amendment, SDP-0111-01, was approved on April 27, 2007, for revisions to the limit of disturbance.